sarahvch/FASTQ_Quality_Calc/README.md

 Each FASTQ file contains multiple lines of sequence data and corresponding quaility value for each sequence.</p>

 <p><b>Quaility</b></p>
 <p>Quality is the probability that the base is incorrect.
 It is given in ASCII characters from ascii 33 to 126 (http://ascii.cl/).
 The exclamation mark "!" representes the lowest quality while the tilde "~" is the highest quality.
-This script assigns a number to each quality score, 0 being the lowest quality score and 93 being the highest quailty score.</p>
+This script assigns a number to each quality score, 0 being the lowest quality score and 93 being the highest quailty score.
+This follows the Sanger format of a Phred quality score</p>

 <h4>The Script Returns</h4>
 <ul>